 To join the program, you should identify as Black or African American and should be enrolled at SPSCC (part time or full time), planning to earn a two-year degree or certificate.

-How do you apply for Black Scholars Program?
+Submit your application here (how do you apply for Black Scholars Program?)

 First, apply to SPSCC if you are a new student

 Apply for Financial Aid if you have not yet